g-w1/blog/_drafts/2021-3-15-elf-linux.md

 ---
 layout: post
 title: "Learning About ELF With Zig"
-date: 2021-3-08 08:47:21 -0400
+date: 2021-3-15 08:47:21 -0400
 categories: zig low-level
 ---

 ELF is an object format that is used widely in Linux and other modern operating systems.
-I wanted to learn about it to become more fluent in low-level code as well as start contributing to the zig sELF-hosted ELF linker backend.
+I wanted to learn about it to become more fluent in low-level code as well as start contributing to the zig self-hosted ELF linker backend.

 This post will go through how I learned about the ELF format and applied it to create a minimal linker.
 I could then use this linker to link some x86_64 brainfuck code.
 The next post will go over how linked and created the brainfuck code since it mixes with this "linker" a little.

+> Note: this "linker" does no relocations so it is not viable to link actual projects with functions and stuff.
+It was just a fun project to learn about ELF/x64 code.

 # Setting Things Up